ServiceTitan vs Housecall Pro vs Jobber: Which HVAC FSM Is Right for Your Shop? (2026)

 Solo or Startup (1–3 Technicians)

 Recommendation: Jobber Core at $39/month.
 You need scheduling, invoicing, a client manager, and a mobile app.
-Jobber provides all of that.
-You can be fully operational tomorrow.
-Do not let anyone sell you ServiceTitan at this stage, you will spend more on implementation than you generate in added revenue in year one.
-If you need visual proposals early, upgrade to Jobber Grow ($349/month) or switch to Housecall Pro Essentials instead.
+Jobber provides all of that and you can be fully operational tomorrow.
+If you need visual proposals early, upgrade to Jobber Grow ($349/month) or switch to Housecall Pro Essentials.

 Growing Residential Shop (3–10 Technicians)

 Recommendation: Housecall Pro Essentials at $149/month.
-At this stage, close rate improvement is your highest-leverage action.
-Housecall Pro's visual proposal builder will outperform Jobber's quote tool in residential replacement sales.
-The service agreement automation also starts to pay for itself as your recurring customer base grows.
+Close rate improvement is your highest-leverage action at this stage.
+Housecall Pro's visual proposal builder outperforms Jobber's quote tool in residential replacement sales.
 Month-to-month contracts mean zero lock-in risk while you evaluate whether you are growing toward ServiceTitan territory.

 Established Residential Operation (10–25 Technicians)

 Recommendation: ServiceTitan Starter (if you can commit).
-At 10+ technicians, the dispatch optimization, marketing attribution, and revenue intelligence features start to justify ServiceTitan's cost premium.
+At 10+ technicians, dispatch optimization and revenue intelligence start to justify ServiceTitan's cost premium.
 The key question is whether you can absorb a 12–16 week implementation without operational disruption.
-If you cannot, stay on Housecall Pro MAX and revisit in 6–12 months when you have more operational stability.
-Do not let ServiceTitan's sales team rush you into an implementation you are not ready for.
+If not, stay on Housecall Pro MAX and revisit in 6–12 months.

 Large or Multi-Location Operation (25+ Technicians)

 Recommendation: ServiceTitan The Works.
-At this scale, ServiceTitan's ecosystem lock-in becomes a competitive moat rather than a liability.
-The AI dispatch optimization, multi-location reporting, and integration depth provide ROI that is difficult to replicate with any other platform.
-The 2–3 year contract is a real cost, but the switching cost from a well-implemented ServiceTitan at 25+ techs is also extremely high, you are effectively committed regardless of contract terms.
+At this scale, ServiceTitan's ecosystem lock-in becomes a competitive moat.
+AI dispatch optimization, multi-location reporting, and integration depth provide ROI that is difficult to replicate on any other platform.

 Commercial-Focused HVAC (40%+ Commercial Revenue)

 Recommendation: Look elsewhere.
-None of these three platforms adequately serves commercial HVAC operations.
-For commercial-focused shops, evaluate BuildOps (purpose-built for commercial mechanical contractors), ServiceTrade (strong in commercial service contracts and equipment tracking), or Jonas Construction (if you are doing significant project work).
+None of these three platforms adequately serves commercial HVAC.
+Evaluate BuildOps (purpose-built for commercial mechanical contractors), ServiceTrade (strong in commercial service contracts), or Jonas Construction (for significant project work).
 All three handle AIA billing, prevailing wage, and multi-phase job management that ServiceTitan, Housecall Pro, and Jobber cannot.

 Migration Paths